meet-projects/y2-db-lab2/partb.md

     exec bash
     source ~/y2-venv/bin/activate

+Open up Python from the `y2-db-lab2' folder.
+Paste the following lines into Python:

+    from database_setup import Base, Person
+    engine = create_engine('sqlite:///crudlab.db')
+    Base.metadata.create_all(engine)
+    Base.metadata.bind = engine
+    DBSession = sessionmaker(bind=engine)
+    session = DBSession()

 ### Exercise: Read

-1. Use `session.query` to find the hometown of the only French person in the database.
+1. In Python, use `session.query` to find the hometown of the only French person in the database.

 2. Write a function `find_nationality` in `add_to_database.py` that takes a nationality and returns a list of names of people in the database with that